-8 The level of remuneration should be appropriate to attract, retain and motivate the directors needed to run the company successfully but companies should avoid paying more for this purpose.
-A proportion of the remuneration, especially that of executive directors, should be linked to performance.
+8 The level of remuneration should be appropriate to attract, retain and motivate the directors needed to run the company successfully but companies should avoid paying more than is necessary for this purpose.
+A significant proportion of executive directors' remuneration should be structured so as to link rewards to corporate and individual performance.

-- 8.1 In setting remuneration packages, the company should be aware of pay and employment conditions within the industry and in comparable companies.
-The remuneration packages should take into account the company's relative performance and the performance of individual directors. - 8.2 The performance-related elements of remuneration should form a significant proportion of the total remuneration package of executive directors and should be designed to align their interests with those of shareholders and link rewards to corporate and individual performance.
-There should be appropriate and meaningful measures for the purpose of assessing executive directors' performance. - 8.3 The remuneration of non-executive directors should be appropriate to the level of contribution, taking into account factors such as effort and time spent, and responsibilities of the directors.
-Non-executive directors should not be over-compensated to the extent that their independence may be compromised.
-The Board may, if it considers necessary, consult experts on the remuneration of non-executive directors.
-The Board should recommend the remuneration of the non-executive directors for approval at the AGM.

-- 8.4 In the case of service contracts, there should a fixed appointment period for all directors, after which they are subject to re-election.
+- 8.1 The performance-related elements of remuneration should be designed to align interests of executive directors with those of shareholders and link rewards to corporate and individual performance.
+There should be appropriate and meaningful measures for the purpose of assessing executive directors' performance. - 8.2 The remuneration of non-executive directors should be appropriate to the level of contribution, taking into account factors such as effort and time spent, and responsibilities of the directors.
+Non-executive directors should not be over-compensated to the extent that their independence may be compromised. - 8.3 In the case of service contracts, there should be a fixed appointment period for all executive directors.
 In any case, service contracts should not be excessively long or with onerous removal clauses.
-The RC should consider what compensation commitments the directors' contracts of service, if any, would entail in the event of early termination.
-The committee should aim to be fair and avoid rewarding poor performance. - 8.5 Long-term incentive schemes, including share schemes, are generally encouraged.
-The RC should consider whether directors should be eligible for benefits under long-term incentive schemes.
-The use of share schemes, including share option schemes, should be weighed against other kinds of long-term incentive scheme.
+The RC should review what compensation commitments the directors' contracts of service, if any, would entail in the event of early termination.
+The RC should aim to be fair and avoid rewarding poor performance. - 8.4 Long-term incentive schemes are generally encouraged.
+The RC should review whether directors should be eligible for benefits under long-term incentive schemes.
+The costs and benefits of long-term incentive schemes should be carefully evaluated.
 In normal circumstances, offers of shares or granting of options or other forms of deferred remuneration should vest over a period of time.
 The use of vesting schedules, whereby only a portion of the benefits can be exercised each year, is also strongly encouraged.
 Directors should be encouraged to hold their shares beyond the vesting period, subject to the need to finance any costs of acquisition and associated tax liability.